Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Some results for commutativity of derivatives

-Checking the first one is easier by geometric lemma and cuspidal support.
-Some similar computation appears for the second one and so we omit the details for the first one.
+We again use the argument of the geometric lemma and a comparison of cuspidal supports to prove both non-inequalities.
+The first one is indeed easier since the segment cannot contribute $\nu^{a_1}\rho$ for the cuspidal support of $\mathrm{St}(\Delta_1)$, and most arguments are similar to proving the second one, and so we omit the details.

 Now we prove the second one.
-One applies geometric lemma on
+One applies the geometric lemma on

 to reduce the possibility contributing to a factor of the form $ \tau \boxtimes \mathrm{St}(\Delta_1)$ to those of the form